replaysMike/NUnit.Extension.TestMonitor/README.md

 ### NUnit-Console Configuration

 If using the [NUnit-Console](https://github.com/nunit/nunit-console) runner you must place the extension inside the `addins/` folder of the installation location of NUnit-Console.
 [Download](https://github.com/replaysMike/NUnit.Extension.TestMonitor/releases) the latest pre-compiled release.
-The folder should already exist, and you should place the extension dll's in it's own folder called `NUnit.Extension.TestMonitor`.
+The `addins/` folder of NUnit-Console should already exist in its installation folder, and you should place the extension dll's in it's own folder called `NUnit.Extension.TestMonitor`.
 Additionally, you must tell NUnit-Console of it's existence by appending to the `nunit.bundle.addins` file with the following contents:

 ```
 addins/NUnit.Extension.TestMonitor/NUnit.Extension.TestMonitor.dll      # Include the TestMonitor nUnit extension